-The premier fired Livni as well as Yair Lapid, his finance minister and leader of another centrist party, earlier this month, claiming the two were plotting a legal “putsch” against him.
+Netanyahu fired Livni as well as Yair Lapid, his finance minister and leader of another centrist party, earlier this month, claiming the two were plotting a legal “putsch” against him.

 The collapse of Netanyahu’s third cabinet means Israelis are due to go to the polls only two years after the last election.

-If Likud wins a plurality of the seats, Netanyahu would probably be able to form a government with more likeminded political parties on the right.
+If Likud wins a plurality of the seats, Netanyahu would probably be able to form a government with more likeminded parties on the right.

-The Israel Radio poll gave foreign minister Avigdor Lieberman’s nationalist Yisrael Beiteinu, which draws most of its support from Jews from the former Soviet Union, eight seats and The Jewish Home, another nationalist party that appeals to settlers and urban rightwingers, seventeen.
+The Israel Radio poll gives Foreign Minister Avigdor Lieberman’s nationalist Yisrael Beiteinu, which draws most of its support from Jews from the former Soviet Union, eight seats and Jewish Home, another nationalist party that appeals to settlers and urban rightwingers, seventeen.

-58 percent of those surveyed said economic and social issues were more important to them in this election than defense and security, themes on which the hardliner Netanyahu tends to be trusted more.
+58 percent of those polled said economic and social issues are more important in this election than defense and security, themes on which the hardliner Netanyahu tends to be trusted more.